 Combining your slides with video content has never been easier.
-This is the tool I used the VERY FIRST time I recorded video content and I had no issue.
 You simply select that you’d like to record from your laptop’s camera as you move through your slides.
 Just read what’s on screen and ScreenFlow will embed your talking-head video into your predesigned slides.

 While it’s quick to edit our ums and ahhs in iMovie, if you start the ScreenFlow and quickly start your Keynote/PowerPoint presentation and are happy with your first take, there’s absolutely no video editing.
 None!

 (Use our Screenflow tutorial to get started)